Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 ### Components

-Components encapsulate state and view.
+**Components encapsulate state and view**.
 A component updates its view in response to changing values.

+> Pair up and read and dicsuss this "A Simple Component" at [https://reactjs.org](https://reactjs.org).
+Test the code sample and do your best to explain what's going on here.

 What you need to know: